WassimSss/Eole-edit/readme.md

      ```bash
     yarn install

+3. Delete the .gitkeep file in the `uploads` directory.

-3. Download the Fluent FFmpeg zip file for your operating system from [ffmpeg.org](https://ffmpeg.org/download.html).
+4. Download the Fluent FFmpeg zip file for your operating system from [ffmpeg.org](https://ffmpeg.org/download.html).

-4. Extract the Fluent FFmpeg zip file and locate the `bin` directory.
+5. Extract the Fluent FFmpeg zip file and locate the `bin` directory.

-5. Add the `bin` directory to the system's PATH environment variable.
+6. Add the `bin` directory to the system's PATH environment variable.

-6. Start backend
+7. Start backend

     ```bash
     yarn dev